 Irish Writers Centre Climate Writing Group: Writing for a Change 2023

-Please join us for the first session of Irish Writers Centre Climate Writing Group: Writing for a Change 2023.
-This is the first in a series of six online sessions made possible by Dublin UNESCO City of Literature.
+Please join us for the fourth session of Irish Writers Centre Climate Writing Group: Writing for a Change 2023.
+This is the fourth in a series of six online sessions made possible by Dublin UNESCO City of Literature.
 There is no fee for attending these sessions, they are a gift to all writers to take away and use in their work with the goal of exploring climate action through fiction and creative non-fiction.
-Special guest host for the evening is author Kerri ní Dochartaigh, who will be joined by author Doreen Cunningham.
+The host for the evening is author Lynn Buckle, who will be joined by award winning author, composer and inter-disciplinary artist Tom Comitta and Campaigns Officer for Hedgerows Ireland, Katie Smirnova.

 What do we do in these sessions?